 Our vines are watered from our dam which holds chemical free, clean rain water.
-The dam is home to dozens of ducks who also add to the ecosystem of the dam and surrounding area.
+The dam is home to dozens of ducks and other water birds, who also add to the ecosystem of the dam and surrounding area.

 We preserve hollow trees on the property to encourage bees to build their hives and pollinate the flora in the area.